How to Research Your Club History

 Step 1: Form a History Committee

-• Have each committee member read several club histories.
+- Have each committee member read several club histories.

-• Look over several other publications about the history of sport in Canada.
+- Look over several other publications about the history of sport in Canada.

-• Decide whether your goal is:
+- Decide what your goal is:

-o To publish the history in order to commemorate an anniversary?
+- To publish the history in order to commemorate an anniversary?

-o To record the information for possible future publication?
+- To record the information for possible future publication?

-o Just to gather the information, informally, for the club’s records?
+- To gather the information, informally, for the club’s records?

 The first task of the committee is to inform your members of what you are doing.
 Members tend to collect exactly the kinds of information you will require.
-Ask specifically for old club papers, photographs, trophies or other memorabilia you can borrow, photograph or copy.
+Ask specifically for old club papers, photographs, trophies or other memorabilia you can borrow, photograph or scan.
 Instead of spending hours looking for something that might be right under your nose, ask your members what they have!

 There are a lot of primary sources to help you find information.
 Look for:

-• Minute books
+• Minute Books

 • Club newsletters